Skip to main content

 Background:

-I have obtained my BSc degree in Aeronautics from Instituto Politecnico Nacional in Mexico.
-Afterwards I worked for three years as CAD Engineer at Ford Motor Company where I was team lead of the rear bumper system.
-Afterwards, my passion for turbomachinery took me to pursue a MSc in a joint Master program in Turbomachinery Aeromechanical University Training (THRUST).
+I obtained my BSc in Aeronautics from Instituto Politecnico Nacional in Mexico.
+Afterward, I worked for three years as a CAD Engineer at Ford Motor Company, where I was the team lead of the rear bumper system.
+Afterwards, my passion for turbomachinery took me to pursue an MSc in a joint Master's program in Turbomachinery Aeromechanical University Training (THRUST).

 At KTH:

-Within this time, I have supervised a couple of thesis (BSc and MSc), that are relevant to the project.
+During this time, I have supervised several theses (BSc and MSc) relevant to the project.

-Besides my research I am teacher assistant of the numerical heat transfer in energy technology course and aircraft propulsion general course.
+Besides my research, I am a teaching assistant in the numerical heat transfer in energy technology and aircraft propulsion general courses.

-I give lectures and hold Q&A sessions at the Aeromechanics Project Course in collaboration with TUD Darmstad, Universidad Politecnica de Madrid (UPM), Imperial College London (ICL).
+I give lectures and hold Q&A sessions at the Aeromechanics Project Course in collaboration with TUD Darmstadt, Universidad Politecnica de Madrid (UPM), and Imperial College London (ICL).

 Courses